Lady Gaga: 2018–2019: A Star Is Born and Las Vegas residency

 Gaga and Cooper co-wrote and produced most of the songs on the soundtrack for A Star Is Born, which she insisted they perform live in the film.
-Its lead single, "Shallow", performed by the two, was released on September 27, 2018 and topped the charts in various countries including Australia, the UK and the US.
+Its lead single, "Shallow", performed by the two, was released on September 27, 2018, and topped the charts in various countries including Australia, the UK and the US.
 The soundtrack contains 34 tracks, including 17 original songs, and received generally positive reviews; Mark Kennedy of The Washington Post called it a "five-star marvel" and Ben Beaumont-Thomas of The Guardian termed it an "instant classics full of Gaga's emotional might".
-Commercially, the soundtrack debuted at number one in the US, making Gaga the first woman with five US number-one albums in the 2010s, and breaking her tie with Taylor Swift as the most for any female artist this decade; Swift tied with her again in 2019.
+Commercially, the soundtrack debuted at number one in the US, extending Gaga's record for the most Billboard 200 number ones in the 2010s among women.
 It additionally topped the charts in Australia, Canada, Ireland, New Zealand, Switzerland and the UK.
 As of June 2019, the soundtrack had sold over six million copies worldwide.
 The album won Gaga four Grammy Awards—Best Compilation Soundtrack for Visual Media and Best Pop Duo/Group Performance and Best Song Written for Visual Media for "Shallow", as well as the latter category for "I'll Never Love Again"—and a BAFTA Award for Best Film Music.
 "Shallow" also won her the Academy Award, Golden Globe Award, Critics' Choice Award, and Satellite Award for Best Original Song.
 Gaga gave live performances of the song at the 61st Annual Grammy Awards and the 91st Academy Awards.

 In October, Gaga announced her engagement to talent agent Christian Carino whom she had met in early 2017.
 They ended the engagement in February 2019.
 Gaga signed a concert residency, named Lady Gaga Enigma + Jazz & Piano, to perform at the MGM Park Theater in Las Vegas.
-The residency consists of two types of shows: Enigma, which focused on theatricality and included Gaga's biggest hits, and Jazz & Piano, which involved tracks from the Great American Songbook and stripped-down versions of Gaga's songs.
+The residency consisted of two types of shows: Enigma, which focused on theatricality and included Gaga's biggest hits, and Jazz & Piano, which involved tracks from the Great American Songbook and stripped-down versions of Gaga's songs.
 The Enigma show opened in December 2018 and the Jazz & Piano in January 2019.
 Gaga launched her vegan makeup line, Haus Laboratories, in September 2019 exclusively on Amazon.
-Consisting of 40 products, including liquid eyeliners, lip glosses and face mask sticker, it reached number-one on Amazon's list of best-selling lipsticks.
+Consisting of 40 products, including liquid eyeliners, lip glosses and face mask sticker, it reached number one on Amazon's list of best-selling lipsticks.